 Some surgeons go even further and strongly recommend the mother stop breastfeeding completely, even on the unaffected side.
 Now why would they do this?

 The reason, I think, is that they want the breast with the abscess to dry up (well, why does the breast with the abscess need to dry up is another question).
 And surgeons, as a group, do not seem to understand that a mother can dry up on just one breast if it is necessary, which it usually is not.
 They believe, it seems, that breastfeeding on the unaffected breast will keep the milk going on the affected side, the one with the abscess.
 Do they really understand so little about breastfeeding and how the breastfeeding works?
 What would we think about a gastrointestinal surgeon who didn’t understand how the gut works?

 The way to treat an abscess?

-If I diagnose a breast abscess, I will send the mother and baby to an intervention radiologist who uses another approach than incision and drainage favoured by surgeons.
+If we diagnose a breast abscess, we will send the mother and baby to an intervention radiologist who uses another approach than incision and drainage favoured by surgeons.
 This approach allows the baby to continue breastfeeding on both breasts while resulting in far fewer complications for the mother.
 The approach is outlined in this article.

 Here’s how it works: The radiologist maps out the abscess with ultrasound and inserts a catheter into the abscess to drain it.
 The catheter is kept in place until there is no further drainage and then removed.
 The mother continues breastfeeding on the affected side as she would have normally if she hadn’t developed the abscess.